RozhakXD/Like4Gram/README.md

 - You were detected using automation so this caused you not to get coins.

 ### Warning?!
-This tool is used to gain followers by following fellow users.
-You must use a new account to complete missions to avoid account blocking!
+**Important**: Using Like4Gram involves following other users, which may be considered inauthentic by Instagram and lead to account suspension.
+We recommend using a new account for this purpose!

 ##
 ```python